Nejuf/magnacarta-installguide/InstallGuideForMagnaCartaThePhantomOfAvalanche.md

 Developed by Korean studio Softmax, the very first Magna Carta game, Magna Carta: The Phantom of Avalanche, was released exclusively for PC in South Korea.

-A fan translation was created for English by Sobodash.
+A fan translation was created for English by [Sobodash](https://github.com/Nejuf/magnacarta).

 This guide explains how to install the Magna Carta: The Phantom of Avalanche with the English translations.

-Want to check out the archive of the game's original site?: [web.archive.org](https://web.archive.org/web/20060702084649/http://pc.magnacarta.co.kr/en/main.php)
+Want to check out the game's original site?
+There's an archived version here: [web.archive.org](https://web.archive.org/web/20060702084649/http://pc.magnacarta.co.kr/en/main.php)

 ## Game Download ##